B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

 	$ chewBBACA.py LoadSchema -i path/to/schema/to/be/sent -sp "Escherichia coli" -sn cgMLST_95 -lp cgMLST_95

-To upload a schema and provide a description and annotations
+To upload a schema and provide a description and annotations:

 ::